On the Upsilon invariant and satellite knots: Winding number zero satellites

 \section{Winding number zero satellites}

-By Proposition~\ref{prop:upsilon_properties}(3), for knots of low concordance genus, the number of possibilities for $\Upsilon$ are quite small.
+By Proposition~\ref{prop:upsilon_properties}(4), the number of possibilities for $\Upsilon$ of a knot with low concordance genus are quite small.
 As a trivial example, note that if the concordance genus of a knot $K$ is zero, then $K$ is slice and thus $\Upsilon_K$ is the zero function.
-For concordance genus one knots, $\Upsilon$ is determined by the $\tau$--invariant, i.e.\ any concordance genus one knot is $\Upsilon$--simple, as we see in the following.
+For concordance genus one knots, $\Upsilon$ is determined by the $\tau$--invariant as follows.

 \begin{proposition} Let $K$ be a knot with $g_c(K)=1$.
 Then $\Upsilon_K$ is either the zero function (iff $\tau(K)=0$), $\Upsilon_{T_{2,3}}$ (iff $\tau(K)=1$), or $\Upsilon_{-T_{2,3}}$ (iff $\tau(K)=-1$).\end{proposition}